knst/ws-configs/README.md

+# Configs

+Here are some default configs:
-# vimrc
+ - vimrc
-My vimrc.

-Important!
+ - bashrc
+ - tmux

-This config required directory ~/.vim/swap for swap files.
+WARN: This config requires to create a directory ~/.vim/swap for swap files.